 Exercise normal safety precautions in Cuba.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources of information for changes to local conditions.

-- Australian travellers often experience problems accessing funds in Cuba.
-Credit cards, debit cards and travellers cheques aren’t accepted in Cuba if issued by US banks or Australian banks affiliated with US banks.
+- Credit cards, debit cards and travellers cheques aren’t accepted in Cuba if issued by US banks or Australian banks affiliated with US banks.
 This includes all American Express, Visa and MasterCard cards, depending on the issuing bank.
 Westpac Bank cards aren’t accepted.
 Ensure you have a variety of ways of accessing your money.
 Take an emergency supply of cash, including enough to leave Cuba if your bank cards don’t work.
-In the past, foreigners without access to funds have been detained and deported by local authorities.
+You may be detained or deported if you don't have access to funds.
 See

 Entry and exit.

 - Driving in Cuba can be dangerous.
 If involved in an accident, you’re likely to be detained, regardless of who is at fault.
 You may be prevented from leaving Cuba until the case is resolved.
 See: Local travel